-Students who park in these lots during these hours may have their cars towed without prior warning.
-Students occasionally may be given permission to park temporarily in those lots for specific reasons such as loading or unloading a car, if they check with Public Safety in advance.
+Occasionally, students may be given permission to park temporarily in those lots for specific reasons such as loading or unloading a car, provided they check with the Office of Public Safety in advance.

-Public Safety officers will ticket and tow all unauthorized cars on a regular basis.
-Illegally parked cars may be towed without warning.
-Storage charges may be added to the towing charges if the car is not picked up the same day it is towed.
-Always assume that your car will be towed if it is parked illegally.
-Vehicles with commuter permits may not be parked on campus overnight.
+Public Safety officers ticket and tow unauthorized and illegally parked cars on a regular basis and without warning.
+The towing company may add a storage charge to the towing charge if the car is not picked up the same day it is towed.
+You should always assume that your car will be towed if it is parked illegally.

-Parking permits may be purchased from Public Safety during regular business hours.
-To obtain a permit you must present a valid driver’s license, vehicle registration, and verification of insurance.
-Permits may be purchased only for a car registered in the name of the student purchasing the permit or in his or her parent’s name.
+Parking permits may be purchased from the Office of Public Safety.
+To obtain a permit, you must present a valid driver’s license, vehicle registration, and verification of insurance.
+Permits may be purchased only for a car registered in the name of the student purchasing the permit, or in the name of a family member.

-Permits must be firmly affixed to the rear bumper or rear window on the driver’s side of the vehicle.
+Permits should be affixed to the rear bumper or rear window on the driver’s side of the vehicle.